jeanl87/regex_tutorial/gist-template.md

 ### Grouping and Capturing

+A group is part of a regex pattern enclosed in parenthese () metacharacter.
+We create a group by placing the regex pattern inside the set of parenthese (and).

+Example: (cat) creates a single group containing the letters 'c','a','t'.

+Capturing is a wat to treat multiple characters as a single unit.
+They are craeted by placing the characters to be grouped inside a set of parenthese.

+Example: (dog) creates a single group containing the letters "d" "o" and "g".

 ### Bracket Expressions

 Bracketss indicate a set of characters to match.
 Any individual character between the brackets will match, and you can also use a hyphen to define a set.